-pFDA allows to test if a predictor (here, the relationship of shell measurement ratios) can correctly discriminate between known ecologies of a training dataset.
+pFDA allows the test of whether a predictor (here, the relationship of shell measurement ratios) can correctly discriminate between known ecologies of a training dataset.
 Thus, the training dataset only includes extant species.
-If the training dataset is successful in discriminating between ecologies, pFDA can further be used to predict unknown ecologies based on the predictor (Motani & Schmitz 2011, Close & Rayfield 2012; Angielczyk & Schmitz 2014; Choiniere et al. 2021; Fabbri et al., 2022; Hand et al. 2023; Leavey et al. 2023; Lowi-Merri et al. 2023; see Foth et al. 2019, Stayton 2019, and Hermanson et al. 2022 for turtle examples), such as palaeoecology from fossil shell measurements.
+If the training dataset is successful in discriminating between ecologies, pFDA can further be used to predict unknown ecologies based on the predictor (Motani & Schmitz 2011, Close & Rayfield 2012; Angielczyk & Schmitz 2014; Choiniere et al. 2021; Fabbri et al., 2022a; Hand et al. 2023; Leavey et al. 2023; Lowi-Merri et al. 2023; see Foth et al. 2019, Stayton 2019, and Hermanson et al. 2022 for turtle examples), such as palaeoecology from fossil shell measurements.
 The analysis thus basically tests if simple shell ratio measurements can indeed be used to predict habitat ecology of turtle species.

-Phylogenetic comparative methods require a time scaled phylogeny.
+Phylogenetic comparative methods require a time-scaled phylogeny.
 We used trees from Thomson et al. (2021), who provided a posterior sample of 100 trees from their Bayesian node-dating analysis of molecular sequence data, which represent different time-scaled trees of the same topology.
 We used the “bind.tip” function of the ape v.5.0 package (Paradis & Schliep 2019) and the “date_nodes” function of Claddis 0.6.3 (Lloyd 2016) to add the five fossil species using a minimum branch length argument of 1 Ma (Laurin 2004) and published stratigraphic ages of the fossils.
 Hereby, Proterochersis robusta is used as the earliest branching testudinatan from our sample, following phylogenetic studies that include the latest anatomical insights from Proterochersis robusta (Szczygielski & Sulej, 2016, 2019).
 Proganochelys quenstedtii and Meiolania platyceps were added as successively more crownwardly placed stem turtles, following the consensus topology across multiple studies (e.g., Sterli et al. 2015; Joyce et al. 2016; Joyce 2017; Evers & Benson 2019).
 The species of Basilemys were added as sister taxa onto the stem of Trionychia, following the generally accepted position of these turtles (e.g., Brinkman 1998; Joyce et al. 2016).
 As phylogenetic comparative methods use one specimen per species, we selected the well-preserved AMNH FARB 5448 to represent Basilemys variolosa.
-For extant species, we used species means as was already done by Lichtig and Lucas (2017).
+For extant species, we used species means as in Lichtig and Lucas (2017).
 We performed 100 pFDA replicates based on the posterior sample of 100 trees from Thomson et al. (2021).
 This procedure allowed us to obtain a distribution of posterior probabilities (PPs) of predicted habitats for the fossils.
 In all cases, all categories were assigned equal prior probability, as this decreases posterior misidentification rates (Motani & Schmitz 2011).
 The robustness of the predictions was analyzed based on a two-factor rationale, inspecting (i) the success rates of predicting known ecological categories for extant turtles, whereby we label success of >75% as good and >90% as very good; and the (ii) the median PPs of each predicted habitat, whereby a PP > 75% is considered high and PP>90% very high.
 This is conservative, as any PP > 50% indicates the presence of an estimated trait.
-In addition, for the prediction of fossils, we counted the number of times each taxon was predicted as having a specific habitat (e.g., Fabbri et al. 2022), whereby high numbers indicate consistent predictions regardless of the posterior probability.
+The success rates are assessed for each ecological trait that is estimated, and overall success rates are also computed.
+In addition, for the prediction of fossils, we counted the number of times each taxon was predicted as having a specific habitat (e.g., Fabbri et al. 2022a), whereby high numbers indicate consistent predictions regardless of the posterior probability.
 All supplementary data and R scripts are provided in GitHub (https://github.com/G-Hermanson/Reply_shell_measurements_LL2017).

 Results

-Changes in morphospace occupation
+PCA results: Overlap in ecologies and changes in morphospace occupation